MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P05-Introduction-to-Segues/content.md

 slug: intro-segues
 ---

-With our new `DisplayNoteViewController` set up, we can implement the functionality for our `UINavigationController` to navigation between view controllers.
+With our new `DisplayNoteViewController` set up, we can implement the functionality for our `UINavigationController` to navigate between view controllers.

 A navigation controller uses _segues_ (pronounced seg-way) to navigate from one view controller to another.
-A _segue_ allows us to _push_ and _pop_ on and off the navigation stack.
+A _segue_ allows us to _push_ and _pop_ view controllers on and off the navigation stack.

 # Creating A Segue